decentraland/old-documentation/_posts/sdk-reference/2018-01-08-tsx-coding-guide.md

 The `render()` function draws what users see in your scene.
 In its simplest form, its `return` statement contains what resembles a literal XML definition for a set of entities with fixed values.
 An essential part of making a scene interactive is to have the render function change its output in response to changes in the scene state.

-Although what's typically in the `return` statement of render() may resemble pure XML, everything that goes in between `{ }` is being processed as TypeScript.
-This means that you can interrupt the tag and attribute syntax of XML with curly brackets to add JSX logic anywhere you choose.
+Although what's typically in the `return` statement of render() may resemble XML, everything that goes in between `{ }` is being processed as TypeScript.
+This means that you can interrupt the tag and attribute syntax of XML with curly brackets to add JSX expressions anywhere you choose.

+The end result of all the expressions in your `return` statement must always be a set of nested `isSimplifiedObject` entities, nested inside a `scene` entity.

+> Note: You are free to add TypeScript _expressions_ to make up the `return` value, but you can't add _statements_.
+The difference is that expressions always have a return value, but statements might not.
+You can't use `if/else` or `switch/case` because those are statements, but you can call functions that do the same.

 #### Reference variables from render